 To further our mission, POI partners with private sponsors, government agencies, international collaborators, and private donors.
-These funding sources have allowed us to continue our humanitarian work and answer important research questions
+These funding sources have allowed us to provide needed medical care in underserved areas of the developing world while answering important research questions

 Our research is always conducted using strict ethical research principles.
 Our projects are approved by the Cleveland Clinic IRB as well as the local or regional IRB/ethics committee in the countries where we work.
-Our data entry processes are rigorous, and data is sent directly to the POI International Center for Epidemiology and Biostatistics in Chicago.
-Neither the principal investigator nor the corporate sponsor/donor has access to the data base, other than to oversee the data entry process.
+Our data entry processes are rigorous and secure.
 Research agreements specify that investigators will freely publish data regardless of the outcome.